The 28 Very Best Views in Greece to Add to Your Itinerary

 Looking Out to Sea from Platis Gialos Beach, Sifnos

-Sifnos is one of my favourite islands in the Cyclades and we always stay on Platis Gialos Beach.
-This long, sandy beach is located in large a sheltered bay on the southern coast of the island.
+Sifnos is one of my favourite islands in the Cyclades, and we always stay on Platis Gialos Beach.
+This long, sandy beach is located in a large sheltered bay on the southern coast of the island, making it one of the best beaches in Greece for families.

 The view from Platis Gialos is particularly captivating as you look out to sea.
 The horizon stretches endlessly, and on clear days, you can see the distant outlines of nearby islands.